Kiranjith83/SA/SA.md

     - Order of the message added is the order that you receive.
     - Limited to ~3000 messages per sec with batching.
     - 300 by default.
+    - You can't convert an existing standard queue into a FIFO queue.
+To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.
 - Architecture
 ![Alt text](/pic/sqs.png?raw=true "SQS")
 - SQS is pull based